AshwinPrasad005/Racing_Game/README.md

-# Explore the city tour on a mustang
+# Explore the track using a F1 car